 Ezekiel Kayode is a tax manager at Dixon Hughes Goodman LLP with over 7 years of experience in providing U.S. tax compliance and consulting services to entities across a number of states.
 Ezekiel also assists high net worth individuals and organizations with investments outside the United States to navigate the complexities of international tax issues.
 His specializations include corporate, partnership, and international taxation.

-Tameka has served as the Vice-President of the RTP Chapter for one year.
+Tameka is Executive Director of Finance and Administration at SASR Workforce Solutions.
+She has served as the Vice-President of the RTP Chapter for one year.
 She is responsible for driving professional member social/recruiting events.
 New member growth and current member satisfaction and engagement.

 Vice President - Student Member Services